VeriHash/unpool_validator_tools/README.md

 #### Sign A Message

-The input to the script is the contents of a Geth keystore file <sup>[1](https://eips.ethereum.org/EIPS/eip-2335)</sup> <sup>[2](https://ethereum.org/en/developers/docs/data-structures-and-encoding/web3-secret-storage)</sup> and an optional keystore password.
+The input to the script is the contents of a EIP-2335 keystore file <sup>[1](https://eips.ethereum.org/EIPS/eip-2335)</sup> <sup>[2](https://ethereum.org/en/developers/docs/data-structures-and-encoding/web3-secret-storage)</sup> and an optional keystore password.
 If you do not specify your keystore password on the command line, the script will ask for hidden input during execution.

 Default:
 ```